 According to a study published in the Journal of Clinical Endocrinology & Metabolism, eating food more slowly can lead to greater feelings of fullness and satisfaction.

 Each subject of the study ate a serving of ice cream on two separate occasions.
 The only difference was the speed at which they ate the ice cream: the first time in five minutes and the second time in thirty minutes.
-The study concluded that when subjects savored the ice cream of the course of thirty minutes, they felt fuller and more satisfied than when they ate it in a mere five minutes.
+The study concluded that when subjects savoured the ice cream of the course of thirty minutes, they felt fuller and more satisfied than when they ate it in a mere five minutes.
 (I don’t know how the ice cream didn’t melt into a gloopy mess and turn into more of a drink, but far be it from me to question science.)

 I can see some logical sense behind this, but the effect wasn’t solely psychological – it was proven that a higher level of hunger-regulating hormones were produced when the subjects ate the ice cream over a prolonged period.
 To put it another way, taking longer to eat the food gave the body more time to tell the brain that it was full.

 This phenomenon has been discovered in study after study.
 And when it comes to proving the benefits of eating slowly, Kathleen Melanson, University of Rhode Island Professor of Nutrition is the queen.
-Most notably, in a 2007 study she found that eating more slowly led a test group to consume less calories than their control group counterpart (who were encouraged to eat fast).
+Most notably, in a 2007 study she found that eating more slowly led a test group to consume fewer calories than their control group counterpart (who were encouraged to eat fast).
 The average calories consumed between the two groups differed by a whopping ~10%.

 To put that in perspective, an average adult male consuming 10% less than required to maintain his existing body shape would theoretically lose 26lbs in a year.
 Just by eating more slowly.